-Cuba Money Project is on hiatus.
+Thanks for visiting the Cuba Money Project.
+I am not updating this site, for now.
 Please see Along the Malecón for posts about the flow of American tax dollars into Cuba.

 The U.S. Agency for International Development announced in June that it was looking for an administrative assistant for the Office of Cuban Affairs.

 The salary range was expected to be $62,467 to $81,204 for the job, which requires a “secret” security clearance.

 The United States Government, represented by the U.S. Agency for International Development (USAID), is seeking applications from qualified U.S. citizens to provide personal services for the position of Administrative Assistant in the Office of Cuban Affairs within the Bureau for Latin America and the Caribbean, USAID/Washington…

 The family of Alan Gross has settled its lawsuit against Development Alternatives Inc., or DAI, the federal contractor that hired Gross to carry out a democracy project in Cuba.

 The settlement was confidential and subject to a nondisclosure agreement.
 The family’s suit against the federal government remained, but U.S. District Court Judge James E. Boasberg on May 28 dismissed that claim, saying the government “retains immunity for injuries suffered in foreign countries.”

 Boasberg wrote: …the Court is in no way condoning what happened to Gross or implying he is to blame.
 Sympathy with his plight, however, is not a basis on which to circumvent clear precedent concerning the FTCA (Federal Tort Claims Act)… As Gross’s injuries here fall within the foreign-country exception, dismissal is the only warranted course.

 Lawyers for Gross and his wife, Judy, appealed the ruling.
 Continue reading May roundup